 What if we don’t think of ourselves as resilient?

-Sometimes we talk about resilience as a fixed thing which we either have or we don’t have.
+Sometimes we talk about resilience as a fixed thing that we either have or we don’t have.
 Actually, from researching resilience and how we can thrive during change, I realised that sustainable resilience comes when we are able to acknowledge our feelings/emotions and trust our needs, rather than ‘pushing through’, or expecting ourselves to respond the way we or other people think we should do.

 Sometimes something that wouldn’t upset one person has a really big impact upon another person, and vice versa.
 It isn’t that one of them is resilient and the other isn’t, but that the thing in question holds particular meaning and significance for that person, which is important.
 Something that wouldn’t affect us at one point in our lives has a big impact at another time because the meaning is different for us, because it coincides with other events, or because there has been a cumulative effect.

-Often a part of coaching is learning to listen to ourselves kindly, and work with ourselves rather than against ourselves.
-Our inner worlds (our emotions, needs, energy levels etc) can sometimes feel like they get in the way of us being resilient and coping, but actually when we learn to work with them and trust them, they usually hold the key to us thriving through change.
+Often, a part of coaching is learning to listen to ourselves kindly and work with ourselves rather than against ourselves.
+Our inner worlds (our emotions, needs, energy levels, etc) can sometimes feel like they get in the way of us being resilient and coping, but actually, when we learn to work with them and trust them, they usually hold the key to us thriving through change.

-Often we think of resilience as ‘performance’ or doing at all costs, and treat our wellbeing and emotional health as separate to our ‘performance’ or what we do.
-Actually, real resilience is when our wellbeing underpins our performance, and really listening to ourselves, can help us to come through change well.
+Often, we think of resilience as ‘performance’ or doing at all costs, and treat our wellbeing and emotional health as separate to our ‘performance’ or what we do.
+Actually, real resilience is when our wellbeing underpins our performance, and really listening to ourselves can help us to come through change well.